aeternitas008/BrickGameTetris/README.md

   - Action (piece rotation).
 - The playing area must be the same size as the console's playing field — ten "pixels" wide and twenty "pixels" high.
 - When the figure reaches the lower boundary of the board or touches another figure, it must stop.
 After that, the next piece, shown in the preview, is generated.
-- The library interface must match the description in materials/library-specification.md.
+- The library interface must match the [description](./materials/library-specification.md).
 - The UI must support rendering of the playing field and additional information.
 - Prepare a diagram in any format describing the FSM used (its states and all possible transitions).